NannapatP/GS1_GenomeAnalysingProgram/README.md

 Mutation Analysis:
 Specifically for mutation analysis, the program requires exactly two input files.
 Select and upload the two specific FASTA files that you want to use for mutation analysis.

+** We use file name "genomeversion2.py" as lasted file** If you want to see our journey please look at "genomev1.py"